 Aditya graduated from Brisbane State High School with an ATAR of 99.95.
-He is planning to study the Bachelor of Engineering (Honours) / Master of Engineering program, and he is particularly interested in the Mechanical and Aerospace major.
+He's studying the Bachelor of Engineering (Honours) / Master of Engineering program, and he is particularly interested in the Mechanical and Aerospace major.

 While you’re juggling assessments and rewriting essays, don’t lose sight of your physical health and mental wellbeing.
 An essential step to get a good ATAR is to be in a positive headspace during assessments and exams.

 Here are some lifestyle tips on how to achieve a high ATAR from our scholarship recipients.

 Aditya can’t overstate the importance of keeping yourself fresh during study sessions with short breaks.

 “Do not fully focus on just grinding out assignments and preparing for exams non-stop without caring for yourself first,” he says.